Biclique immersions in graphs with independence number 2: Evidence for Conjecture

 \begin{theorem}[Stehl\'ik \cite{Stehlik2003}] Let $G$ be a $k$-critical graph such that its complement is connected.
 For every $v \in V(G)$, $G-v$ has a $(k-1)$-coloring in which every color class contains at least two vertices. \end{theorem}

-\begin{lemma} Let $k,n,\ell$ be positive integers with $k \ge \ell+1$, and let $G$ be a $k$-chromatic $n$-vertex graph with independence number~2.
-The following are equivalent: \begin{enumerate} \item[(a)] $G$ contains an immersion of $K_{\ell,k-\ell}$. \item[(b)] $G$ contains an immersion of $K_{\ell,\lceil n/2 \rceil - \ell}$. \end{enumerate} \end{lemma} \begin{proof} It is well-known that any $n$-vertex graph with chromatic number $k$ and independence number $\alpha$ satisfies $k \ge \lceil \frac n\alpha \rceil$.
-Therefore $(a)$ implies $(b)$.
-In the rest of the proof, we show that $(b)$ implies $(a)$.
-Assume that $G$ is a counterexample to $(a)$ that minimizes the number of vertices.
-It suffices to show that it is also a counterexample to $(b)$.
+\begin{corollary} Let $k,\ell$ be positive integers with $k \ge \ell+1$, and let $G$ be a $k$-chromatic graph with independence number~2.
+Then $G$ contains an immersion of $K_{\ell,k-\ell}$. \end{corollary} \begin{proof} Assume that $G$ is a counterexample that minimizes the number of vertices.
+It suffices to show that it is also a counterexample to Theorem~\ref{theo:main}.
 In order to apply Theorem~\ref{thm:critical}, we show that $G$ is $k$-critical and that its complement is connected.
 If $k = \ell+1$, we use that any graph with chromatic number~$k$ has $K_{1,k-1} = K_{k-\ell,\ell}$ as a subgraph.
 Thus, we can assume that $k \geq \ell+2$.

 Let us first show that $G$ is $k$-critical.
 Indeed, if $G$ is not $k$-critical, then there would be some $v \in V(G)$ such that $\chi(G-v) = k$.
-Then $G-v$ has at least $k$ vertices and is either a clique or has independence number~2, which, by choice of $G$, means it contains an immersion of $K_{\ell,k-\ell}$, a contradiction.
+Then $G-v$ has at least $k$ vertices and is either a complete graph or has independence number~2, which, by choice of $G$, means it contains an immersion of $K_{\ell,k-\ell}$, a contradiction.

 Next, we show that the complement of $G$ is connected.
 If it were not, $V(G)$ could be partitioned into two sets $V_1, V_2$ such that $uv \in E(G)$ whenever $u \in V_1, v\in V_2$.
 Let $k_1, k_2$ be the chromatic numbers of $G[V_1]$ and $G[V_2]$, respectively, and note that $k = k_1+k_2$.
 As $k\geq \ell+2$, let $\ell_1,\ell_2$ be such that $\ell_1+\ell_2=\ell$, $k_1\geq \ell_1+1$, and $k_2\geq \ell_2+1$.
 Then, $G[V_1]$ and $G[V_2]$ must contain an immersion of $K_{\ell_1,k_1-\ell_1}$ and an immersion of $K_{\ell_2,k_2-\ell_2}$, respectively, because~$G$ is a counterexample that minimizes the number of vertices.
 But every vertex in $V_1$ is adjacent in $G$ to every vertex in $V_2$.
 Thus, $G$ must contain an immersion of $K_{\ell_1,k_1-\ell_1,\ell_2,k_2-\ell_2}$, which in turn implies an immersion of $K_{\ell_1+\ell_2,k_1-\ell_1+k_2-\ell_2}=K_{\ell,k-\ell}$.
 This contradicts the fact that $G$ is a counterexample.
 Therefore, the complement of $G$ is connected.